dragonflydb/documentation/docs/command-reference/bloom-filter/bf.madd.md

 ---
-description: Learn how to use Redis BF.MADD command to add an item to the bloom filter.
+description: Learn how to use Redis BF.MADD command to add one or more items to the Bloom filter.
 ---
 import PageTitle from '@site/src/components/PageTitle';